kevinz1194/Heart-Continuous-Score/README.md

 ### 5. figures_unblocked.Rmd
 Figures from the full, unblocked (no 14-day intervals) dataset.
-Rows represent justification form changes.
+Uses patient characteristics from the last justification form.

 Updated 7/9/2023: Added.